PredNext: Explicit Cross-View Temporal Prediction for Unsupervised Learning in Spiking Neural Networks: Methods

 where, BYOL employs a momentum encoder for target network updates, while SimSiam utilizes a weight-shared siamese network with stop-gradient operations to prevent collapse.
 BarlowTwins, conversely, minimizes feature redundancy using the following loss function:

 where $C$ denotes the cross-correlation matrix of batch-normalized features, and $\lambda$ is the hyperparameter balancing these competing objectives.

-Our SNN implementation utilizes a SEW ResNet18 architecture \citep{fang2021deep} for feature extraction.
+Our SNN reproduction for self-supervised learning methods utilizes a SEW ResNet architecture \citep{fang2021deep} for feature extraction.
 Across all experiments, we employ the AdamW optimizer (initial learning rate: 2e-3, weight decay: 1e-4) with cosine annealing scheduling and a batch size of $b=256$.
 For UCF101 and HMDB51, we use $128 \times 128$ crops with 200 training epochs, with extracted $T=16$ frames with a stride of $\tau=2$; for MiniKinetics, $114 \times 114$ crops with 120 epochs.
 We extract $T=8$ frames with a stride of $\tau=8$.
 Data augmentation follows protocols established in \cite{feichtenhofer2021large}.
 Validation employs $3$ clips per video for inference.
 Comprehensive architectural and hyperparameter details are provided in the appendix.